dotherightthing/wpdtrt-gallery/readme.txt

 = 1.7.15 =
 * Update wpdtrt-plugin-boilerplate to 1.4.25
 * Sync with generator-wpdtrt-plugin-boilerplate 0.7.20
+* Added Tenon.io Proof of Concept

 = 1.7.14 =
 * Update wpdtrt-contentsections to 0.1.4 in TGMPA config